 If an organization’s diversity efforts mean solely hiring and promoting folks who essentially share and advance the same perspective, not only is that structure closing itself off to change, it’s tokenizing people who they know will never challenge the status quo.
 An antidote to this behavior takes place when hiring teams challenge their own thinking and move forward with hiring or promoting a set of diverse candidates who demonstrate a desire or foresight to “challenge the way things have always been done.”
 To complement this shift we must also reflect on personal and institutional bias that has resulted in us passing over or rejecting certain candidates, and letting go and replacing past team members.
 Like all reflexive processes, the point is not to undermine people of color who have been hired or promoted, but to help identify biases that are likely still present and keep us blindly protecting and upholding systems of oppression.
 In short, representation is not only a diversity framework, it’s a model for belonging that is rooted in Jewish values.

 Taking time to contemplate the role that Judaism can play when carrying out diversity, equity and inclusion (DEI) initiatives, is a vital piece to the sustainability of this work.
-At a quick glance, it is simple to see how tokenism limits our ability to live out the values of b’tzelem Elohim and kavod, which teach us that each person has a unique light worth honoring, celebrating and treating with respect.
+At a quick glance, it is simple to see how tokenism limits our ability to live out the values of b’tzelem Elohim (in God’s image) and kavod (respect), which teach us that each person has a unique light worth honoring, celebrating and treating with respect.
 On the other hand, when reflecting on representation, one can see that these two values are not only upheld, they are also complemented by our Jewish commitments to kehillah (community) and tzedakah (justice).
-Incorporating a values screen to our work is a reflexive practice that roots our commitment to DEI with kavannah (intention) and guides us in prioritizing interventions that center human dignity versus advancing quick-fixes that can cause greater harm to our community.
+Incorporating a values screen to our work is a reflexive practice that roots our commitment to DEI with kavannah (intention.)
+These values can also guide us in prioritizing interventions that center human dignity rather than advancing quick-fixes that can cause greater harm to our community.

 As our Jewish community continues to embark on efforts that advance racial equity and justice, it is important that we proceed with intention and that we hold ourselves and our organizations accountable when missteps happen.
 For organizations working on diversifying their teams and boards, ask yourselves: What needs to shift within our organization to ensure that new leaders are set up for success?
 How can we ensure this does not become a situation of tokenism, and rather an opportunity for empowered representation?
 How can we do this work Jewishly?
 And although good intentions are present, how will our team and board tend to impact when harm happens?